Rage is uncontrolled anger. It may blanket out other feelings, such as pain. Rage is commonly associated with illogical thinking and behaviours.

 Consciously, or unconsciously, people perform actions for reasons - as they perceive them.
 Following that reasoning, a person might have a reason for entering into a rage state; it will be their decision to do so.

-Counselling can bring the reality into this situation, to enable the client to make their own decisions on how to react in situations which are likely to occur in their lives.
+Online rage counselling can bring the reality into this situation, to enable the client to make their own decisions on how to react in situations which are likely to occur in their lives.
 They can then decide to 'go into rage' - or not.